crypto-perry/fodl-gitbook/faq/faq.md

 FODL is not available in the United States nor other prohibited jurisdictions.
 If you are a resident of, or incorporated or headquartered in, the United States of America or another prohibited jurisdiction, then you are not permitted to receive a distribution of, or transact in, FODL.

-### FODL Partnerships&#x20;

-#### What is Rari Capital and how is it related to FODL?&#x20;

-Rari Capital is a lending, borrowing, and yield farming protocol for DeFi.
-0xb1 has a pool on the Rari platform called “0xb1’s Kitchen Sink” that allows you to utilize and leverage your FODL and xFODL tokens for liquidity in other tokens including stablecoins and other assets.&#x20;

-#### What is Drops Dao and how is it related to FODL?&#x20;

-Drops Dao is a protocol that provides loans for NFT and DeFi assets.
-Drops is launching its mainnet in the very near future (Q2 of 2022) which will allow you to supply your FODL opened position (which is an NFT) as collateral for borrowing money against it.&#x20;

-#### NFT artists&#x20;

-From time to time, FODL partners with various NFT creators to create collections specifically for FODL.
-These NFTs may serve as prizes for various trading competitions that FODL holds.

 ### Medium Article Tutorials&#x20;

 #### Connect Wallet to FODL&#x20;